strohs/memeify/README.md

 ### Running
-Once the stack is deployed, I've provided two ways to send images to memeify:
+Once the stack is deployed, I've provided two ways to send images to memeify.
+You can either use curl to POST your image and text, or use the example HTML page to submit your image via an HTML form.
+Both approaches will require you to edit the script (or html page) with the memeify API Gateway endpoint.
+This can be found in the outputs section of the stack (within the cloudformation management console).
+Please be aware that you should not submit images > 2 MegaBytes in size.
+This is because the memeify lambda is (by default) configured with 256 MB of memory and all image processing is done... in memory.
+If you wish to use larger images, you will need to increase the lambda's memory.

 #### Option 1 - use the provided curl script
-you can use the [provided curl script](aws/post-image.sh) to send data to memeify.
+you can use the [provided curl script](aws/post-image.sh) to send data to your memeify endpoint.
 The script will send an image file plus two text strings to memeify as multipart/form-data.
-You must configure the script with the API Gateway URL of your memeify endpoint.
-You can find this URL in the outputs section of the memeify stack (within the CloudFormation console).
+Before running you must configure the script with your memeify API Gateway endpoint.
 If successful, memeify will return a json response containing a link to the image in s3:

 ```json